ashayp22/Air-Notability-with-ML/README.md

 7. If you want to change the highlighter color, find the HSV of the chosen highlighter and update the mask values in test.py

 ## How it works: ##
-1. First, the computer tracks your orange highlighter based on its colors and draws its path
+1. First, the computer tracks your orange highlighter based on its colors and draws its path.
+It does this by using contours and masks.
-2. Next, the computer crops out the path of the highlighter, does some image processing, and feeds it into a convolutional neural network
+2. Next, the computer crops out the path of the highlighter using contours, resizes and reforats the colors, and feeds it into a convolutional neural network
 3. The CNN spits out a letter, A-Z
-4. The CNN is trained using the EMNIST dataset
+4. Prior to all of this, the CNN was trained using the EMNIST dataset